swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 You should get an error saying that hello cannot be found.
 That is because the directory `/home/<username>/boot-camps/shell` is not in the `PATH`.
-You can run the `hello` program by entering:
+Instead, you can run the `hello` program by entering:

     ./hello

 Remember that `.` is a shortcut for the current working directory.
-This tells the shell to run the `hello` program which is located right here.
+This tells the shell to run the `hello` program which is located in your current location.
 So, you can run any program by entering the path to that program.
 You can run `hello` equally well by specifying:

     /home/<username>/boot-camps/shell/hello

-Or by entering:

-    ../shell/hello

-When there are no `/` characters, the shell assumes you want to look in one of the default places for the program.

 # Working with Files